123jimin/voltedit/README.md

 * kson-centric, but can export to ksh with some degrade
 * Multilingual (en and ko during development)

-### Simple KSH Viewer
+### Simple Chart Creator
 These features will be implemented by this weekend.
-* Displaying lasers
 * Displaying BPM and time signatures
-* Moving the cursor

-### Simple Chart Creator
+* Redo/undo system
+* Keyboard shortcuts
+* Reading simple KSON files
+* Adding notes

 These features will be implemented by this month.
 * Editing notes and lasers
-* Keyboard shortcuts
-* Redo/undo system
 * Reading camera effects of a KSH file
 * Writing KSH file
 * Editing chart metadata

 ### Middle Priority
 These features will likely be implemented by Feburary.
-* Reading simple KSON files
 * Audio Playback
+* Reading FX/laser filter/laser volume effects of a KSH file

 These features are planned to be implemented by April.
 * Editing lasers with bezier curves